-When selecting an audit provider there’s 10 important things to consider that aren’t obvious to those without experience in this field.
+When selecting an audit provider there’s 10 important things to consider that aren’t obvious to those that haven't been through audits before.

-InfoSec compliance and cybersecurity audits are a complicated area of services.
-There's a lot of variation in the firms and potential approaches that you should be wary of before committing to a provider.
+Information security compliance and audits are more complicated than most services.
+There's a lot of variation in the firms and potential approaches that you should consider before committing to a provider.
 You may wonder reading this; can we trust AssuranceLab’s perspective on this as an audit services provider themselves?

 Maybe we wrote this checklist to favour our approach?
 Or maybe our approach fits the recommendations in this checklist because we think they’re important.
 In any case, you can make up your own mind which of these ten considerations are important to you.

 Ask how many clients they have using the service you’re interested in.
 There’s some big firms that do very little in cybersecurity, or cloud software specifically.
 Do they have many clients similar to yourselves?
 If not, that may be a red flag.

 There are lots of different approaches out there, with nuances in how they are quoted and presented.
 We've seen it all; hidden fees, deceptive ways for presenting the costs involved, and just naturally different business models that can create confusion when comparing options.
 It's worth asking each provider to clarify how it compares to other options you're considering.

 Check if there are any variable costs.
 Some audit firms may increase fees if it takes them longer or if issues are identified, which seems like an obvious conflict of interest.
 Other firms apply fees if you need to reschedule or have delays.
 One of the reasons we moved to an agile audit services model - it’s common to have other business priorities and need to reschedule or delay accordingly.